istio/istio.io/content/en/docs/tasks/security/authorization/rbac-groups/index.md

     - /docs/tasks/security/rbac-groups/
 ---

-This tutorial walks you through examples to configure the groups-base authorization and the authorization of list-typed claims in Istio.
+This tutorial walks you through examples to configure the groups-based authorization and the authorization of list-typed claims in Istio.

 ## Before you begin